Category Archives: Electronic Music

 Cons: a lot of these are pretty trivial, but just to let you know:

 • This is not a cheap item.
 Pretty much everywhere will charge you USD299 for it.
+Still cheaper than any of the interface cards I looked at.)

 • Some functions like bouncing and file trim/split are a little arcane, but with some dedicated reading of the manual supplemented with YouTube lessons you can easily learn it